BenSparksCode/zar-stablecoin/README.md

 CDPs should be easily discoverable via generous event data and versatile view functions.
 This is to decrease the insolvancy risk of the protocol, but surfacing profitable liquidations for liquidation bots.

+### Liquidity Mining

+A portion of vesting TZAR tokens will be emitted over the first 2 years of the protocol's existance.
+Emissions will linearly decline over this period.

+These rewards will flow to ZARX CDP holders (in proportion to time holding the CDP) and liquidators.

 ### Liquidations